For positioning, we can find any location on Earth using latitude and longitude coordinates.

 When you put two coordinates together as a pair (X, Y), you can locate anything on Earth with a geographic coordinate system.

 You can express coordinates in primarily two different ways.
 For example, you can use decimal degrees or degrees-minutes-seconds.
-But there are even new growing ways to of addressing the world such as What3Words.
+But there are even new growing ways of addressing the world such as What3Words.

 After your locations are in a GCS, geographers often project their locations in a Projected Coordinate System (PCS).
 PCS like the State Plane Coordinate System (SPCS) or Universal Transverse Mercator (UTM) are always based on a GCS that is based on a sphere.